scarlettkuro/diploma_of_hope/README.txt

 Build is on Maven.
 JDK : 1.8 (using JavaFX)

+Cypher consists of CypherMethod and Automata that it's using

+CypherMethod is a strategy of data transformation
+I support such strategies now:
+--Straight : only pass data through CA

+Strategies use some concrete CA to perform transformations.
-I support now:
+I support such CA now:
+--Trivial automata: doesn't change anything
-Plain (regular) automata : with N inputs to one output Block automata : with input and output to some group of elements Trivial automata: doesn't change anything
+--Plain (regular) automata : with N inputs to one output --Block automata : with input and output to some group of elements

-Straight Cypher : only pass data through CA
-(Cyphers support I/O, from input file to output file block per block)

-UI is on .fxml
+UI is on .fxml with a controller

+Application make file-to-file transformation

+I am working on NIST and DIEHard tests support